-Agricultural index insurance and our understanding of how it can be used as a tool for economic development have grown substantially since the earliest interventions took place in the 1970s.
-A growing body of research suggests that agricultural index insurance will be a primary tool for major resilience-based initiatives that include the G7 InsuResilience initiative, which seeks to extend insurance coverage to an additional 400 million households worldwide by 2020.
+Agricultural index insurance and our understanding of how it can be used as a tool for sustainable development have grown substantially since the earliest interventions took place in the 1970s.
+A growing body of research suggests that agricultural index insurance will be a primary risk management tool for major resilience-based initiatives that include the G7 InsuResilience initiative, which seeks to extend insurance coverage to an additional 400 million households worldwide by 2020.

 How Index Insurance for Agriculture Works